cam-inc/viron/packages/website/docs/04-Advanced-Guides/authentication.md

 }
 ```

-Viron directs the user to the authorization endpoint with a parameter of RedirectURI, whose default value is an [environmental variable](/docs/Advanced-Guides/environmental-variable).
-After successfully granted, the user will be redirected back to Viron with an `authorization code`.
-Then, Viron sends another request with the authorization code to the endpoint, expecting the response to set a cookie.

 ### `oidc` and `oidccallback`

 Those types of authentication are for [the Authorization Code Flow of the OpenID Connect protocol](https://openid.net/specs/openid-connect-core-1_0.html#CodeFlowAuth)